oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   }
 ```

-Any existing hash file (requirement 18) MUST be listed in the
+Any existing hash file (requirement 18) SHALL be listed in the
 corresponding entry of the ROLIE feed as an item of the array `link`
 having the `rel` value of `hash`.
 Any existing signature file
-(requirement 19) MUST be listed in the corresponding entry of the ROLIE
+(requirement 19) SHALL be listed in the corresponding entry of the ROLIE
 feed as an item of the array `link` having the `rel` value of
 `signature`.

 === Requirement 16: ROLIE Service Document
 <requirement-16-rolie-service-document>
 The use and therefore the existence of ROLIE service document is
 optional.
-If it is used, each ROLIE service document MUST be a JSON file
+If it is used, each ROLIE service document SHALL be a JSON
-that conforms with \[#link(<RFC8322>)[RFC8322]\] and lists the ROLIE
+file that conforms with \[#link(<RFC8322>)[RFC8322]\] and lists the
-feed documents.
-Additionally, it can also list the corresponding ROLIE
+ROLIE feed documents.
+Additionally, it can also list the corresponding
-category documents.
-The ROLIE service document SHOULD use the filename
+ROLIE category documents.
+The ROLIE service document SHOULD use the
-`service.json` and reside next to the `provider-metadata.json`.
+filename `service.json` and reside next to the `provider-metadata.json`.

 #emph[Example 1:]#box()<requirement-16-rolie-service-document-eg-1>